kinnay/AEA/FORMAT.md

 | 0x19 | 1 | Checksum algorithm (0=None, 1=Murmur, 2=SHA-256) |
 | 0x1A | 22 | Always 0 |

-The segment size must be at least `0x4000` (16 KB) and is set to `0x100000` (1 MB) by the official AEA tool.
-The segments per cluster must be at least 32 and is set to 256 by the official AEA tool.
+The segment size must be at least `0x4000` (16 KB) and is set to `0x100000` (1 MB) by default.
+The segments per cluster must be at least 32 and is set to 256 by default.

 ### Compression Algorithms
 | ID | Description |